valeriansaliou/giggle/README.md

 ## Commercial Support

-If you don't manage to setup JSJaCJingle.js or you need us to implement more features in the library as open-source or proprietary code patch, we handle do that for you!
+If you don't manage to setup JSJaCJingle.js or you need us to implement more features in the library as an open-source or a proprietary code patch, **we can handle that** for you!

-We are running a commercial support service for Jappix, that you can also use for JSJaCJingle.js support requests.
-Please send us a quote on [Jappix Pro](https://jappix.pro/), as a feature development service.
+We are running a **commercial support service** for Jappix, that you can also use for JSJaCJingle.js support requests.
+Please **[send us a quote on Jappix Pro](https://jappix.pro/)**, as a feature development service.

+*We provide a quality service where customer satisfaction is our goal.*

 ## How To Use?